 Emma has a background in Early Childhood Education and an AS degree in Human Services; she has dedicated a big part of her life to helping others.
 She was born and raised in Mexico and moved to Half Moon Bay almost two decades ago.
 Her family is her main support and the reason why she is so engaged with their community.

-I started working at ALAS in February, 2020.
-I am a Case Manager and will be working with families.
-Outside of work, I am a mother, grandma, wife and mother of 1 son, 2 daughters, and I have 2 granddaughters that keep me busy.
-Some of the values that I have and that are very important to me, and that I know will be fundamental in my work is that I am very responsible, respectful and very honest.
+Norma is the Case Manager and will be working with families.
+Outside of work, she is a grandma, wife and mother of 1 son, and 2 daughters that keep her happily busy.
+Some of the important values that she has and that are fundamental for her work is that she is very responsible, respectful and very honest.

 Case Manager Support

-I am 32 years old born in Venezuela in the capital of Caracas.
-I am part of the ALAS team working in several areas such as distributing food to families, and helping essential workers in the field.
-I have also managed to work a bit on the migration side working in conjunction with other migration organizations and lawyers working mainly to instruct people about their asylum processes.
+Jorge was born in Venezuela in the capital of Caracas.
+He is part of the ALAS team working in several areas such as distributing food to families, and helping essential workers in the field.
+He manages to work on the migration side working in conjunction with other migration organizations and lawyers working mainly to instruct people about their asylum cases.

-My name is Nancy Ramirez.
-I was born and raised in Mexico until I was nine years old.
-I moved to Half Moon Bay back in 1998.
-I moved here along with my family, three sisters and two brothers and I’ve been here ever since.
-I attended elementary, middle school and graduated from high school here in Half Moon Bay.
-I am now married and have two children who we are happy to raise here in our wonderful community.
+Nancy was born and raised in Mexico until the age of nine years old.
+She moved to Half Moon Bay back in 1998 along with her family, three sisters and two brothers.
+She attended elementary school, middle school, and graduated from high school here in Half Moon Bay.
+She is now married and is happy to raise her two beautiful children here in our wonderful community.